Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![](resources/pictures/memes/Meme-Promotions.jpg)

-I'm going to tell about my Career achievements in chronological order:
+In this section you will see the main stages of my career in chronological order:

 #### Junior Software Engineer